gsheee/Final-Project-1-Grace/Collections.md

 // do laundry
 ```

-.enumerated() – returns a tuple conposed of the integer index of each item and its value:
+.enumerated() – returns a tuple composed of the integer index of each item and its value:

 ```Swift
 for (index, item) in toDo {